The old New England weather adage holds true for Connecticut: if you don’t like the weather, wait ten minutes.

 Each distillery specializes in incorporating locally grown ingredients from agricultural crops as part of the local-is- better movement.
 You can interact with the makers, take tours of the production process, and of course, imbibe in a sample or two.

-And if spirits are a little too strong for you, take a tour of the best Connecticut breweries throughout the state.
+And if spirits are a little too strong for you, take a tour of the best breweries in CT, throughout the state.

 While many tout outdoor seating, indoor seating is absolutely necessary in a state with as temperamental weather as ours.